 The membranes break before labour has started in about 1 in 12 labours.
 You will usually feel a pop and then a gush of clear fluid, followed by a constant trickle which means you will need to wear a pad.

-What if my waters break but I don't go into labour?
+When your waters break but you don't go into labour

 If you are not yet in labour but you think your waters might have broken, you may be offered an internal examination with a device called a speculum.
 If it's obvious that your waters have broken then you won't need this examination.